commonpike/fairpost/docs/Reddit.md

 ## More user settings

- - `FAIRPOST_REDDIT_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts
+ - `REDDIT_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts

 # Random documentation